-The 25th James Bond film experienced a rocky path from the start.
-Initially Daniel Craig was reluctant to reprise the role of James Bond but once he agreed to return things got moving.
+The film that was eventually to be titled No Time to Die experienced a rocky path from the start.
+Initially Daniel Craig was reluctant to reprise the role of James Bond but once he agreed to return things got into motion.

-However, a change of directors initially led to the film being delayed from late 2019 to early 2020 and just when the premiere looked to be finalised much of the world shut down in response to the COVID-19 pandemic.
-That resulted in a further 18 month delay until Daniel Craig’s final film could finally be unveiled.
+However, a change of directors initially led to the film being delayed from late 2019 to February 2020 and then to April.
+Then just as the film’s promotional campaign began in earnest and the premiere finalised things suddenly ground to a halt thanks to the spread of COVID-19 in Europe and soon after much of the world shut down in response to the pandemic.
+That resulted in several further delays while the world lived through the pandemic with various dates announced along the way.

 On this page